See Why Health Practices Love Power Diary

 It is also notable that in their responses to practitioners that Halaxy does not appear to address the concerns raised in this article regarding the use of client data for medical research purposes.
 Whilst there are of course many noble research projects with high ethical standards, there are also many more for-profit medical research projects with commercial objectives.
 Halaxy’s policies do not limit or specify the types of research that clients’ data can be used for.
 But more importantly, if clients are to participate in any medical research, they should be giving their individual, explicit, and informed consent for this.
 And the onus of this responsibility should not fall to practitioners (as it does currently according to Halaxy’s policies).

 We’ll continue to update this article with any commonly asked or interesting questions that we come across.

-You can see why we Power Diary is trusted by over 27,000 practitioners!
+You can see why Power Diary is trusted by thousands of practitioners.